mahmoudgabr93/CypressInPageObjectModelAndReporter/README.md

-This is a hands on an automation example website using a cypress object oriented programming design and for failure a reports will be displayed with a screenshot
+This is a hands on an automation example website using a cypress object oriented programming design and for failure a report will be displayed with a screenshot

 # Clone: